Frequently Asked Questions about funerals

 DO I NEED TO PROVIDE CLOTHING?
 WHAT KIND?

 For simple direct cremation, clothing provided by the family is optional.
 For burials and viewings, the family will need to provide clothing before the service.
 We recommend something you believe your loved one would want to be dressed in for there service.
 Traditionally this is a suit and tie for men or a formal dress or suit for woman, but there is no set rule.
 For women who have been embalmed, we often encourage long sleeves and higher collars in order to hide any suturing from the process.

 WHO SHOULD I CONTACT IF I AM NOT SATISFIED WITH THE WAY A FUNERAL SERVICE WAS HANDLED?

 At Rose Family Funeral Home, we strive to ensure that every family is satisfied with the care they have received.
 We encourage all our families to reach out to us if they are not fully satisfied so we can rectify the situation.
-If you need to reach out beyond our funeral home, we regulated by the Federal Trade Commission, and they can be reached by telephone at 1-877-FTC-HELP (382-4357) or you can fill out a form online at www.ftc.gov.
+However, if you need to reach out fore help beyond our funeral home, we are regulated by the Federal Trade Commission, and they can be reached by telephone at 1-877-FTC-HELP (382-4357) or you can fill out a form online at www.ftc.gov.